RECOWNs: Probabilistic Circuits for Trustworthy Time Series Forecasting: Experimental Evaluation

-For the evaluations of the correlation error, we compare the CWSPN with Masked Autoregressive Flow (MAF)~\citep{papamakarios2017masked}, a state-of-the-art neural density estimator.
-MAF is integrated into the joint training just as the CWSPN, therefore also follows the same training objective as given in Equation~\ref{eq:MSEWLLLoss}.
-For each system, we report scores on the Fourier coefficients as well as on the original time series (for CWSPN, modeling the time series in the time domain results in a standard CSPN).
-Furthermore, we evaluate three different model sizes, \textit{Small, Medium, and Large}.
-Their respective amount of parameters is given in Table~\ref{tbl:CE}.
+To evaluate the correlation error, we compare CWSPN with Masked Autoregressive Flow (MAF)~\citep{papamakarios2017masked}, a state-of-the-art neural density estimator.
+MAF is integrated into the joint RECOWN architecture like CWSPN, therefore, it follows the same training objective as given in Equation~\ref{eq:MSEWLLLoss}.
+We refer to this architecture as \textit{RECOWN-MAF}.
+For each model, we report scores from the spectral domain as well as on the original time series (for CWSPN, modeling the time series in the time domain results in a CSPN).
+Furthermore, we evaluate three different model sizes, \textit{Small, Medium,} and \textit{Large}.
+The results and the number of trainable parameters are given in Table~\ref{tbl:CE}.

-In general, we see that modeling in the spectral domain (i.e. using STFT) is mostly superior to operating in the time domain, seeming to improve parameter efficiency.
-This is especially true for MAF.
-Furthermore, while MAF achieves the best scores on bigger model sizes, CWSPN is especially good at modeling the CWLL with a smaller model size.
-In general, the error differences between the models are quite small, making especially \textit{CWSPN} and \textit{MAF} in all cases a good choice, enabling us to successfully answer the research question (Q1) -- RECOWN can differentiate ``bad'' from ``good'' predictions on a sequence level.
-Note that SPN-architectures offer more inference options -- like computing the MPE, all marginals in linear time, and similar -- than MAF.
-Additionally, our experiments showed that the CWSPN is more stable w.r.t. changes in the hyperparameters compared to MAF.
-Finally, the predictions on the \textit{Retail} dataset seem to be a bit harder to access overall compared to the \textit{Power} data.
+In general, modeling in the spectral domain (by using STFT) is more beneficial than operating in the time domain, while improving also parameter efficiency.
+This is more prominent for MAF.
+Furthermore, MAF achieves the best scores on bigger models, in comparison, CWSPN is particularly good with reduced model capacity.
+Overall, the correlation error obtained with the different architectures is relatively low, also on \textit{Retail} which is a more difficult dataset.
+Moreover, it is much better than the random baseline.
+This allows us to answer \textbf{(Q1)} affirmatively. -- RECOWN can distinguish between ``bad'' from ``good'' predictions on a sequence level.
+However, it is important to remark that SPN architectures can naturally answer a wider range of queries than MAF.
+Additionally, during our experiments, we observed that CWSPN is also less sensitive to hyperparameter tuning.